Navigation

 Step 5 - Add the Chapter Count Label

 Next, we will need to allow the user to select the number of chapters from a dropdown menu.
-It will not only allow the user to control the length of the book, but also allow us to easily go through each chapter one by one.
+It will not only allow the user to control the length of the book, but also allow us to generate each chapter one by one.

 We will first add a label that looks like this: